Kzumaa/Kzumaa/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning to be a full-stacked web developer
+- 🌱 I’m currently learning to be a full-stack web developer
 - 😄 Pronouns: He/Him

 <!--